Mortgage Calculator

 Some lenders have a Lend a Hand Mortgage where a family member puts 10% of the purchase price into a 3-year fixed term savings account.
 Once the three years are complete and all payments have been made on the mortgage, the relative is paid back their money, so there are some alternatives if you only have a small deposit or no deposit.

-Another option is to use the government schemes that help first time buyers to get on the property ladder, such as Help to Buy and Shared Ownership.
+Another option is to use the government schemes that help first time buyers to get on the property ladder, such as First Homes Scheme and Shared Ownership.